ryanlonergan/ryanlonergan.github.io/building.md

 This page is still a work in progress.
 Check back later!
 {:.note}

+### Updating Themes

+horrible...
+To be added - needed anchor for commit message

 ### Using Hydejack

 <a href="https://www.hydejack.com" target="_blank">Hydejack</a> is "a boutique Jekyll theme for hackers, nerds, and academics" and the skeleton of what my site was built on.
 It is based off of <a href="https://hyde.getpoole.com/" target="_blank">Hyde</a>, but I was drawn to it over its predecessor due to its utilization of Javascript to make a more dynamic page.
 However, I ultimately found it to be more trouble than it was worth.